ViktorNfa/Victor-Brushless-Controller/VBC-SW/README.md

 As of right now, only the dev branch of simpleFOC (included in this folder) works with the latest ESP32 v3 for Arduino IDE.
-I have made some modifications to it to limit the current commanded for safety.
+I have made some modifications to it to limit the current commanded for safety, but soem of Dagor's modifications to increase ADC reading speed/precision still need to be ported to this.

 The other option is to use Dagor's modified library (2.3.3) with ESP32 v2 for Arduino IDE.

-For now we go with the first option.
+For now we go with the second option.
 Install the library by using the Include Library/Add .ZIP Library.